 Do Blind People Dream?

-Blind people can and do dream, although their dreams can be somewhat different to those of people with sight.
+Blind people do dream, however, their dreams can be somewhat different to those of people with sight.
 The type of imagery a blind person has in their dreams can also vary, depending on when they lost their sight.

-Paralympic cyclists, Lora Fachie and Neil Fachie, share their experiences about how being blind has affected their dreams.
-We also spoke to leading psychologists to get a science perspective.
+Other elements include sound, touch, taste and smell.
 While most dreams contain features that are related to movement or sound, less than 1% involve smell, taste, or touch sensations.
-These generally uncommon features are more often found in the dreams of blind people.

-Dr Alex Dimitriu, founder at Menlo Park Psychiatry and Sleep Medicine explains it further for us:
+Dr Alex Dimitriu, founder at Menlo Park Psychiatry and Sleep Medicine explains more about how blind people dream for us:

 “Sleep and especially dream sleep is truly a natural virtual reality experience.
 For people who are able to lucid dream – even more so – because they are able to actually control the content of their dreams and interact with them.